AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Machine_Learning/EECS188/1_Search_Algorithms/2_Informed_Search.md

 > [!property] Consistency
 > Hence, to maintain optimality under A* graph search, we need an even stronger property than admissibility, consistency.
 >
-> The central idea of consistency is that we enforce not only that a heuristic underestimates the total distance to a goal from any given node, but also the cost/weight of each edge in the graph.
+> The central idea of consistency is that we enforce **not only that a heuristic underestimates the total distance** to a goal from any given node, **but also the cost/weight of each edge in the graph**.
+> What this condition says is that:
+>
+> 1. Along any path to any node $n$, the total cost along that path is non-decreasing.
+> 2. Once we expand any node, the optimal path to that node has been found.
+> 3. Consistency implies admissibility.
 >

 > [!thm] Theorem - Triangle Inequality